dmeim/ilovemypretty.com/public/feelings/tired/message.md

 You're giving so much of yourself, and it's okay to admit that you need rest.
-Rest is not weakness—it's wisdom.
+Rest with and in Him - it's not a weakness, it's trust and faith that He can help you no matter the issue.